logbn/shackle/README.md

 # Shackle

-Shackle is a horizontally scalable distributed hash set with two phase commit built on LMDB and Raft.
+Shackle is a horizontally scalable distributed hash set with automatic eviction, linearizable isolation and two phase commit built on LMDB and Dragonboat.
+It was created specifically to provide a durable, consistent, cost efficient solution to high volume event stream deduplication.

 ## Roadmap